Mavennet/mavennet-website/site/content/solutions/qcad.md

   title: Explore the future of financial systems
   image: /assets/qcad-laptop-mockup.png
   ctaText: Request A Demo
+testimonialSection:
+  - testimony:
+      author: Roberto Durscki
+      position: COO
+      companyLogo: /assets/stablecorp-logo.png
+      message: Stablecorp is bringing to market digital assets that are dependable and can power a fully digital financial ecosystem.
+Mavennet provided essential technical leadership and expertise to launch QCAD, an asset that is secure, transparent, scalable and easy to integrate to exchanges, wallets, custodians and beyond.
+We deeply enjoy working with the Mavennet team for their agile delivery and ambition.
+We certainly will continue building products that transform the financial industry together!
 newsSection:
   title: Learn More About QCad
   news: